 Extended Validation (EV) Certificates

 EV Certificates include the most company data and companies must meet the highest, most stringent requirements of any type of SSL Certificate before receiving a certificate.
-They also lend the most credibility to your website by bringing your business’s verified identity front and center – clearly displaying your company’s name in a green address bar.
+They also lend the most credibility to your website by bringing your business’s verified identity front and center – clearly displaying your company’s name with a locked padlock.

 Example site secured with EV Certificate in Chrome

 OV Certificates also include business authentication, meaning information about your company is included, but, unlike EV Certificates, this information is not as prominently displayed.
 In order to see your company’s identity information, visitors need to view the certificate details.

 Example OV Certificate details in Chrome.
 You can see the company information included in the Subject.

 DV Certificates are the most basic type of SSL Certificate, including the least amount of identity information in the certificate and only proving the website owner could demonstrate administrative control over the domain.
 While DV Certificates offer session encryption (so they’re certainly better than nothing), they don’t include any company information.
 This means, for example, there’s nothing included in a DV SSL Certificate issued to www.companyabc.com to verify that it is actually run by Company ABC.

 Because of this, we don’t recommend DV Certificates for business use.
 Given the rise of imposter and phishing websites, we recommend website operators use SSL Certificates that include company identity information (i.e. OV or EV) so site visitors can view the identity of the domain owner.

 Step 3 – How Many Domains Do You Need to Protect with This Certificate?